gestimation/cifmodeling/README.md

 ecosystem, which makes it easy to create publication-ready tables in a variety of formats.
-A typical workflow is to pass the `summary` element of a `polyreg()` fit (or a list of such fits) to `modelsummary::msummary().
-In this case, all regression coefficients are included in summary by setting report.nuisance.parameter = TRUE.
-Model summary may be used to converted to risk ratios, odds ratios or sub-distribution hazards ratios using`exponentiate\` option.
-The summaries can be displayed in Viewer with customized statistics such as p-values or confidence intervals.
+A typical workflow is to pass the `summary` element of a `polyreg()` fit (or a list of such fits) to `modelsummary::msummary()`.
+In this case, all regression coefficients are included in summary by setting `report.nuisance.parameter = TRUE`.
+Model summaries can also be exponentiated to display risk ratios, odds ratios, or sub-distribution hazard ratios using the exponentiate option.
+The summaries can be displayed in the Viewer with customized statistics such as p-values or confidence intervals.

 ``` r
 msummary(output$summary, statistic = c("conf.int", "p.value"), exponentiate = TRUE)